They say that some stress can be beneficial. So, why do tension and anxiety almost always make you feel horrible?

 And in the long-term?
 Too much stress can wreck your immune system and make you more susceptible to colds.
 It can raise your blood pressure.
 And new findings even suggest that it could erode your memory.

 It’s time to stop the madness.
-But instead of just taking 10 minutes to meditate or going to a weekly yoga class, how about taking small steps to slash your stress levels all day long?
+How about taking small steps to slash your stress levels all day long?

 Simple, Everyday Ways to Reduce Stress